PerNilsson360/jstr/README.md

 echo '{}' | jxp --xpath="string(number(not(boolean(0))) + 1)"
 "2"
 ```
 So boolean(0) evaluates to false and number(true) is 1.
-Finnaly the string
+Finally the string
-representation of 1 + 1 is returned as a result.
+representation of 1 + 1 which is 2 is returned as a result.

 These functions also works for node sets.
 In XPath a node is defined as a node
 in a XML DOM tree.
 In this implementaion we can think of a node as a JSON
 object or primitive value.

 ## Node sets
-When a XPath expression is evaluated it needs to have a start node in these
+When a XPath expression is evaluated it needs to have access to a start node.
-examples it is always the root node.
-Evaluating an expression results in a
+This node is called the *context node*.
+In these examples it is always the
+root node.
+Evaluating an expression results in a value which can be of the
-value which can be of the above mentioned types.
-The following is an example
+above mentioned types.
+The following is an example showing a result with a
-showing a result with a node set with cardinality one.
+node set with cardinality one.
 ```
 echo '{"a":{"b":1,"c":true,"d":"foo"}}' | jxp --xpath="/"
 [{"a":{"b":1,"c":true,"d":"foo"}}]
 ```
 Note that array notation is used and nodes sets are printed as json and "/"
-denotes the root object.
+denotes the root node.

 ## Abreviated path expressions
-To retreive subsets of the data path expressions are used.
-They come in two
+Path expressions are used to retreive subsets of data nodes.
+Path Expressions
-flavors, abreviated and non abreviated.
-The follwing shows a simple usage
+come in two flavors, abreviated and non abreviated.
+The follwing shows a simple
-of using node names to select child node sets.
+usage of using node names to select child node sets.
 ```
 echo '{"a":{"b":1,"c":true,"d":"foo"}}' | jxp --xpath="/a/b"
 [1]